Justo-Tapiador/spilbergian/README.md

 ---

-## 🆕 EVolution Towards Spilbergian
+## 🆕 What's New in v3.0.
+Evolution Towards Spilbergian

 **Spilbergian** is a **qualitative leap** over v2.0: PREDATO-JUNGLE ceases to be a generic agent and specializes as an **autonomous film director**.
 The new features are grouped into five areas: